The Key(s) to Great Sex After Baby — Vagina Coach blog banner

 Whenever it feels right for you, here are some guidelines that can help lessen some of the fears and hesitations.

-Core breathing will help increase blood flow and circulation to the healing tissues, it will help restore tone to the pelvic floor and abdomen and it gives you time to just breathe, even if just for a few minutes.
+Core breathing will help increase blood flow and circulation to the healing tissues, it will help restore tone to the pelvic floor and abdomen, and it gives you time to just breathe, even if for a few minutes.

 Reconnecting to your core will not only help you heal physically but with a stronger core, your confidence and emotional well-being will benefit as well.
 (Oh, and a strong pelvic floor means better orgasms, too!)